dherranzf/NASA-marsrovers-graphql-server/README.md

+> ⚠️ **Important Notice:**
+> The NASA Mars Photo API used by this project is no longer maintained.
+> [https://github.com/corincerami/mars-photo-api](https://github.com/corincerami/mars-photo-api) - See section: "Archive Only - This API is retired"

 # 🪐🛰️ NASA Mars Rovers GraphQL Server

 A GraphQL API server built with **TypeScript** and **Node.js**, designed to provide data about NASA's Mars Rovers.
 This project leverages **GraphQL** for efficient data querying and follows modern software design practices for scalability and maintainability.